network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

     test_execution: <additional data used to execute the test> # optional
     test_data: <data used to generate the test instances>

 ``test_module``: Optional.
-The full path of the python module that contains the test class to be used.
+The full path of the Python module that contains the test class to be used.
 This value is optional if the test class is registered in ``index.py`` of the pytest-nuts plugin.
 Note that it can be relevant in which directory ``pytest`` is started if local test modules are used.
 Using ``test_modules`` allows you to write your own test classes. **Note: We currently do not support self-written test modules, since upcoming refactorings might introduce breaking changes.**

 ``test_class``: Required.
-The name of the python class which contains the tests that should be executed.
+The name of the Python class which contains the tests that should be executed.
 Note that currently every test in this class is executed.

 ``label``: Optional.
-Additional identifier that can be used to distinguish between multiple occurrences of the same test class in a test bundle.
+An additional identifier that can be used to distinguish between multiple occurrences of the same test class in a test bundle.

 ``test_execution``: Optional.
 Nuts uses nornir tasks to automatically interact with the network.
 This field contains additional information that is directly passed to the nornir task in the background.
 Therefore the key-value pairs must be consistent with the key-value pairs of the specific nornir task.
 As an example, the test definition ``TestNapalmPing`` calls a nornir task to execute napalm's ping-command.